AtelesPaniscus/apl-exalt/wordy/README.md

 15  (i.e. not 9)

-## Bonus — Exponentials

-If you'd like, handle exponentials.

-> What is 2 raised to the 5th power?

-32

 ## Source

-Inspired by one of the generated questions in the Extreme Startup game. [https://github.com/rchatley/extreme_startup](https://github.com/rchatley/extreme_startup)
+Inspired by one of the generated questions in the [Extreme Startup](https://github.com/rchatley/extreme_startup) game.

 ## Submitting Incomplete Solutions